Jasonblalack/zyngapoker/Project-Config.md

 ## Basic Configuration

-Each project must have a configuration.
-Typically this is stored in the `jasyproject.json`.
-This file defines the name of the project and optionally a few other things like other required projects, supported fields (to pass data from build to the client), etc.
+Each Jasy project must have a configuration file.
+Typically this is stored in the `jasyproject.json` (or defined by another projects config).
+This file defines the name of the project, the exported package (namespace) and optionally a few other things like other required projects, supported fields (to pass data from build to the client), etc.

 A simple `jasyproject.json` might look like: